CoinTrailApp/CoinTrailApp/whitepaper.md

 - Fifo (first in first out)
 - Filo (first in last out)

-Let take an example: A user bought 1 BTC on Coinbase at 35K and bought another 0.5 BTC for 36K.
-He then transfers 1 BTC to CelsiusNetwork to earn yield and 0.5 BTC to Cold Storage.
-Few months later he then swapped 0.5 BTC on CelsiusNetwork for USDC at 38K.
+Let take an example:
+A user bought 1 BTC on Coinbase at 35K and bought another 0.3 BTC for 36K.
+He then transfers 1 BTC to CelsiusNetwork to earn yield and 0.3 BTC to Cold Storage.
+Few months later he then sold 0.5 BTC on CelsiusNetwork for USDC at 38K.
 Here is how the tax lots look for each tax strategy.

-[TBD]

 ## Import